Choosing the right data centre for your hybrid IT strategy

-The gravitation towards cloud computing and hybrid IT infrastructure has also sparked a transformation in data centres.
+The gravitation towards cloud computing and hybrid IT infrastructure has also sparked a transformation in data centers.

-Many data centres now offer complementary services that support both cloud computing and traditional infrastructure needs.
+Many data centers now offer complementary services that support both cloud computing and traditional infrastructure needs.

 These may include everything from virtualisation and private clouds to co-location and hosting capabilities.

-Since organisations will use data centres and the cloud in tandem within a hybrid IT infrastructure, choosing the right data centre partner is critical to establishing a seamless workflow system.
+Since organisations will use data centers and the cloud in tandem within a hybrid IT infrastructure, choosing the right data center partner is critical to establishing a seamless workflow system.

-What criteria make a data centre a suitable partner for hybrid IT infrastructure?
+What criteria make a data center a suitable partner for hybrid IT infrastructure?
 Here are a few factors to consider:

-A data centre that is able to provide direct connectivity to cloud providers via nodes has a significant advantage.
-Being able to connect directly to the public cloud via the data centre instead of over the public Internet means that customers enjoy low latency, good security and high-speed connectivity, eliminating most of the major concerns associated with adopting cloud technology.
+A data center that is able to provide direct connectivity to cloud providers via nodes has a significant advantage.
+Being able to connect directly to the public cloud via the data center instead of over the public Internet means that customers enjoy low latency, good security and high-speed connectivity, eliminating most of the major concerns associated with adopting cloud technology.

 Global and domestic standard compliance